Explore more than 800 North American bird species, learn about their lives and habitats, and how climate change is impacting their ability to survive.

 At a Glance

 Benjamin Franklin would have preferred to have the Wild Turkey, not the Bald Eagle, chosen as the national symbol of the United States.
-Although the barnyard variety is a rather stupid creature (leading to the insulting tone of the term 'turkey'), the original wild form is a wary and magnificent bird.
-Wild Turkeys usually get around by walking or running, but they can fly strongly, and they typically roost overnight in tall trees.
+Wary and magnificent, Wild Turkeys usually get around by walking or running, but they can fly strongly, and they typically roost overnight in tall trees.
 Turkeys were formerly considered to belong to a separate family from other chicken-like birds; there are only two species, ours in North America and the Ocellated Turkey in Central America.

 Conservation Status